 As I mentioned on Monday, salads are one of my favorite ways to use sprouted lentils.
-They make a terrific plant-based protein base for a simple meal that comes together fast.
+They make a terrific plant-based protein base for a simple recipe that comes together fast.
 And fast is essential when you have a busy schedule and a newly crawling nine month-old on your hands.

 Vegan Sprouted Lentil Salad Recipe Notes

 For a tossed salad, I like to slice the vegetables quite thin and in a uniform size.
 A mandolin makes this job fast and easy.
 Keeping the vegetables the same size ensures you get every flavor in every bite.

 Use whatever raw vegetables you have on hand.
 My spring staples – cucumber, carrots, and radishes – were perfect.

 I added a bit of sweetness to this recipe with some dried bing cherries.
 They are both tart and sweet, and do a good job of complimenting the slightly bitter bite of the sprouted lentils.
 If you don’t have dried cherries on hand, dried cranberries or raisins would be perfectly fine substitutes.